-Hope you’ve enjoyed these suggestions and if you have others I’d love to hear about them in the comments.
+Hope you’ve enjoyed these suggestions for driving between Vancouver and Calgary – and if you have others I’d love to hear about them in the comments.

-And if you’re planning a drive across Canada – you’ll find some great info in this blog including more information on some of the best things to do in BC based on my experiences.
+And if you’re planning a drive across Canada – you’ll find some great info in this blog – 40 Places You Shouldn’t Miss including more information on some of the best things to do in BC based on my experiences.

 Further reading on things to do in British Columbia and Alberta